fvanzee/fvanzee.github.io/wwwroot/blogs/a_blazor_webassembly_static_site_on_github_pages.md

 <br>

-Build your pages however you like.
-Make good use of MudBlazor Components like `MudCard` and `MudPaper`, as they can help you get all your content nicely centered and responsive.
+Build your pages however you like.If you're using MudBlazor, make good use of components like `MudContainer`, `MudCard` and `MudPaper`, as they can help you get all your content nicely centered and responsive.

 <br>